BBQ Pulled Pork Crostini

 Looking for the ultimate game day appetizer?
 Look no further!

-Grilled crostini piled with pulled pork for a crunchy, smokey, sweet mouthful of barbecue.
+Grilled crostini piled with pulled pork for a crunchy, smoky, sweet mouthful of barbecue.

-They are super easy to make, but they also pack a ton of flavor, and the different combinations are endless.
+They are a super easy BBQ appetizer to make, but they also pack a ton of flavor, and the different combinations are endless.

 Be sure to serve up this recipe at your next gathering!